In the 21st century, computing is completely ubiquitous in personal and business life.

 Yet when Pinkerton retired in 1984, there was a sense that his talent wasn’t utilised to its potential.
 Maurice Wilkes bemoaned International Computers for not giving “full scope for his abilities”.
 Nevertheless he maintained a busy professional life after retirement, lecturing at universities, editing a number of scientific books and journals and becoming a member of the Worshipful Company of Information Technologists.

-When he died in December 1997, Pinkerton received a number of platitudes from experts and leading lights across the IT industry, not least from his friend Maurice Wilkes.
+When he died in December 1997, Pinkerton's legacy was praised by experts and leading lights across the IT industry, not least from his friend Maurice Wilkes.
 It’s clear that without this innovative Old Cliftonian, business life in Britain would have been very different.

 Read more Clifton Memories: